Logo Design

 HowtoEvaluateLogoDesignValue

 The right question is not “how much does a logo cost?” but “what am I getting for the investment?”
 A logo project should include a clear process, strategic rationale, production-ready files, and usage guidelines.
-If a designer cannot explain why they made specific choices, the work is not strategic — it is aesthetic guesswork.
+If a designer cannot explain why they made specific choices, the work is not strategic.
+It is aesthetic guesswork.

 Ask for case studies or portfolio examples that demonstrate how the designer's logos perform in real-world applications.
 A mark that looks good in a portfolio presentation but fails on a favicon, business card, or vehicle wrap has a structural problem.
 View my portfolio to see how strategic logo design translates to real applications across industries.

-If you are trying to figure out where your project falls in that range — what scope makes sense, what deliverables you actually need, how many touchpoints the mark needs to work across — that is the conversation I have with every client before quoting a number.
+If you are trying to figure out where your project falls in that range.
+What scope makes sense, what deliverables you actually need, how many touchpoints the mark needs to work across.
+That is the conversation I have with every client before quoting a number.
 The pricing page does not exist because the answer depends on your business.
 Many logo projects expand into a full brand identity or a website redesign once the visual system is defined.
 Schedule a consultation and I will tell you what I think the project actually requires.

 Get Started